Loading

 Geography

-Mount Athos - view from northwest
+Mount Athos seen from the northwest

 The peninsula, the easternmost "leg" of the larger Chalkidiki peninsula in central Macedonia, protrudes 50 km (31 mi) into the Aegean Sea at a width of between 7 and 12 km (4.3 and 7.5 mi) and covers an area of 335.6 km (130 sq mi).
 The actual Mount Athos has steep, densely forested slopes reaching up to 2,033 m (6,670 ft).
 The Athos peninsula, unlike Sithonia and Kassandra, is a geological continuation of the Rhodope Mountains of northern Greece and Bulgaria.